Impact of ASC 842 on Lease Termination Decisions

 Conduct a lease portfolio analysis:

-Companies should conduct a comprehensive analysis of their lease portfolio to determine the impact of the new standard on their lease termination decisions.
+Companies should conduct a comprehensive lease portfolio analysis, review termination and buyout clauses in each lease, model the financial impact of termination under ASC 842, and use purpose-built lease management software to support the decision-making process.
 This analysis should include a review of lease terms, payments, options, and renewal clauses and potential termination repercussions.

 Review lease agreements: